rezizter/docs/hikvision_bruteforce.md

 ## Conclusion

 Let this script run.
-It will take a few goes to reveal the password.
+It will take a few hours to reveal the password.